jezzsantos/queryany/samples/ri/README.md

 ## Aggregates

-These are entities which have a hierarchy of other Entities and Value Objects.
+These are entities which typically embed other Entities (rearely) and Value Objects (commonly).

-The top most parent is called the *aggregate root*.
+The top most parent entity is referred to as the *aggregate root*.

 Any action that you need to perform on child entity (or value object) must be performed on the aggregate root.
-Which means that you cannot access or instruct a child entity/value to do anything directly.
+Which means that you cannot access or instruct a child entity/value object to do anything directly.

 In practice: